limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

 # Before we get started

-Let's load the packages we will use today.
+Let's load the packages we will use in this session.

 ```r